viadee/bpmn.ai-patterns/README.md

 :warning: However, more precision will be lost in more complex cases in exchange for transparency and changeability.
 Also, there is an upper limit on what you can claim to be simple and explainable, be it in neural networks or large DMN tables.

-### common sense - anomaly detection on process results
+### Digital Common Sense - Anomaly Detection on Process Results

 If the dark processing rate is high, whether with or without AI technologies, a control problem arises: There is a lack of common sense to check the result of the process, such as a calculated tariff or a contract, again and to check it for plausibility.
 In general, this should not be necessary, but errors always occur and if possible the customer should not be the first in the process to notice an error.